 The historical context in which Freud was living greatly contributed to his perverted solutions of matters and terribly misplaced notions about women and female sexuality.

-Freud lived in the Victorian era England.
+Freud lived in Victorian-era England.
 During that period, women were thought of as passive sexual objects existing to satiate male needs, with none of their own.

 The public sphere was to be inhabited by the male while the females were restricted to the domestic arena, with their sole occupation being the caretaker of the home and producing and raising children.

 The ideal woman was the one who remained mute and conscientiously obeyed what her male “protectors” said.
 Madness was associated as a trait with women who flouted these norms and raised their voice.